ammardishnawy2008-tech/WHO-Triple-Billion-Analysis-Insights/README.md

 This project focuses on analyzing the **RELAY 3B dataset** through a full data analysis pipeline.
 The main goal is to transform raw data into a clean, structured, and analysis-ready format, then extract meaningful insights using exploratory data analysis techniques.

-This project demonstrates real-world data handling skills required for a **Junior Data Analyst** role.
+This project demonstrates real-world data handling skills required .

 ---